 Treatment for brittle asthma may include a combination of drugs, such as:

 Some people with brittle asthma are resistant to inhaled corticosteroids.
-Your doctor may try a higher dose of inhaled corticosteroids or prescribe their use twice a day.
+Your doctor may try a of inhaled corticosteroids or prescribe their use twice a day.
 Your doctor may also try oral corticosteroids, but these have side effects, such as osteoporosis, and need to be monitored.

 Your doctor may also recommend the following therapies in addition to steroids: